AzfarInan/tr_store/README.md

 TR Store is a Flutter E-Commerce Dummy Project.
 Where user can see products and their details.
 User can add products to cart and see the cart details.
 Products will be saved locally for offline usage.
+Data will be shown from Local DB after getting data from API.
+User can refresh data from API anytime by pulling down to refresh.

 ## Configuration:
 - Flutter: 3.16.9